worldbank/gld/Support/D - Q Checks/Single survey checks/README.md

 ### Block 1 - GLD format checks

 This block (with all files starting with `B1`) is concerned with ensuring that the harmonized output conforms to the [GLD data dictionary](../A%20-%20Guides%20and%20Documentation/GLD_Dictionary_v01.xlsx).
-The [code for the format checks](Helper_programs_1.4/B1.04_Format_Checks_GLD.do) is divided into sections (overall checks, demography checks, education checks, ...) and should be commented enough for users to understand what each step is doing.
-If you feel more explations are warranted, please [raise and issue](https://github.com/worldbank/gld/issues/new/choose) detailing the part not understood and we will endeavour to expand on it.
+The [code for the format checks](Helper_programs_1.5/B1.04_Format_Checks_GLD.do) is divided into sections (overall checks, demography checks, education checks, ...) and should be commented enough for users to understand what each step is doing.
+If you feel more explanations are warranted, please [raise and issue](https://github.com/worldbank/gld/issues/new/choose) detailing the part not understood and we will endeavour to expand on it.

 Broadly, the checks first evaluate whether the survey is set up correctly: filenames follow the [naming convention](../A%20-%20Guides%20and%20Documentation/WB%20Microdata%20Lib%20Folder%20and%20File%20Naming%20Management.docx) and variables are from the data dictionary.